Rosuav/Gypsum/plugins/README.rst

   buffering), but it can be queried for IP addresses and other useful info.
 On Pikes which support it, socket attributes can be set/queried.

+* conn->debug_textread, conn->debug_ansiread, conn->debug_sockread - debug mode
+  flags.
+Each one enables display of incoming text at a different level.
+Great for figuring out exactly what's getting sent to you; otherwise, just a whole lot of noise.

+* subw->conn_debug - debug mode enabler.
+If this is set when a connection is first established, all three of the above debug flags will be set on the new connection.
+This allows easy debugging of connection issues.

 Poke around in the source code for useful comments about each of these members.